operations-project/operations/src/composer/Plugin/DrupalSettings/README.md

 Add it to your project to simplify your settings.php file by using common defaults for each hosting vendor and environment types.

+It just makes things easier.
+For example, when using Lando, you don't have to set the database settings or DRUSH_OPTIONS_URI, and it automatically enables development mode.
 ## Usage

 1. Install with composer: